EvFoAn/ChatGPT-Telegram-Bot/README.md

 # 3. Install dependencies

-npm install rocket.chat axios node-summarizer cheerio cli-spinners natural cli-cursor readline
+npm install  axios node-summarizer cheerio cli-spinners natural cli-cursor readline

-# 4. Go to your Rocket Chat, create a bot (user) and a room.
+# 4. Go to your Telegram, create a bot (user) and a room.
 Add this bot to the room.

 # 5. Change variables: